crate/cratedb-examples/application/ingestr/README.md

 They are also used as integration tests to ensure software components fit together well.

+## Prerequisites

+For executing the commands in this walkthrough, you need a working installation of Docker and Python.

 ## Usage

 To start cycling without tearing down the backend stack each time,